vinhnghi223/country-picker/README.md

 # Country Picker
->  🔎 Find the country you want to learn more about with ease.
+>  🔎 Find the country you want with ease.

 [`Demo`](https://vinhnghi223.github.io/country-picker/)